 Both watches are compatible with iOS and Android software.

 When it comes to choosing the right Fitbit for you, there are many options and features to examine.
 If you want a dedicated fitness tracker with health benefits, the Charge 5 might be a better fit.
-The Versa 3 is better for those who want more classic smartwatch features, such as communication, music streaming, and more.
+The Fitbit Versa 4 is better for those who want more classic smartwatch features, such as communication, music streaming, and more.

 What do you think of these Fitbit watches?
 Want to explore more?
 View our full model comparison here!